helenanull/cypress-example/README.md

 1. `cypress.config.js` - Main config file where default behavior of Cypress can be modified.
 [More info](https://docs.cypress.io/guides/references/configuration)
 2. `plugins/index.js` - Plugins file is where we can programmatically alter the resolved configuration [More info](https://docs.cypress.io/guides/tooling/plugins-guide#Use-Cases)

 This test suite is supporting multiple viewports (mobile and desktop).
+See `plugins/index.js` file

 One solution is to use [cy.viewport()](https://docs.cypress.io/api/commands/viewport) command inside the test, to change the viewports, but very often websites also check user agent to get the device information(and show the mobile view).
 Since user agent is something [we can't change in the middle of the test](https://github.com/cypress-io/cypress/issues/2100), we need to pass config value when launching tests.
-In `cypress.json` we have a `device` parameter and in plugins file `index.js`, we decide viewports and user agent parameter values based on device value.
+In `cypress.config.js` we have a `device` parameter and in plugins file `index.js`, we decide viewports and user agent parameter values based on that device value.

 #### :diamond_shape_with_a_dot_inside: IDE setup and recommended extensions
 - [VS Code](https://code.visualstudio.com/download) with following extensions: